NT

 Conservation Actions Proposed

-Monitor the species's occurrence in trade and address this threat if necessary.
+Monitor the species' occurrence in trade and address this threat if necessary.
 Monitor rates of forest loss in the Sundaic lowlands using satellite imagery and remote sensing techniques and estimate population trends accordingly.
 Protect remaining areas of lowland forest within its range.

 Identification

 18 cm.
 A fairly small, stocky parrot with a very short tail.
 Adult males have a blue head and rump, bluish underparts and dark grey mantle, green wings and tail.
 Females are mostly green with a grey-brown head and some blue on the rump.
 Similar spp.
 P. abbotti (which does not occur with P. cyanurus) is mostly green, with a green forehead to the blue head and fairly narrow black hindneck.
 Voice.
-Shrill, chittering chi, chi, chi or chu-ee notes in flight.
+Shrill, chittering "chi, chi, chi" or "chu-ee" notes in flight.

 Acknowledgements